-Staff recommends conceptual approval as submitted based on findings a through h.
+Staff recommends approval as submitted based on findings a through i.
+Staff recommends the applicant apply for Historic Tax Certification.

 CASE MANAGER:

 Edward Hall

 Flex Viewer

 Powered by ArcGIS Server

 Printed:Jun 07, 2016

 The City of San Antonio does not guarantee the accuracy, adequacy, completeness or usefulness of any information.
 The City does not warrant the completeness, timeliness, or positional, thematic, and attribute accuracy of the GIS data.
 The GIS data, cartographic products, and associated applications are not legal representations of the depicted data.
 Information shown on these maps is derived from public records that are constantly undergoing revision.
 Under no circumstances should GIS-derived products be used for final design purposes.
 The City provides this information on an "as is" basis without warranty of any kind, express or implied, including but not limited to warranties of merchantability or fitness for a particular purpose, and assumes no responsibility for anyone's use of the information.